Triumphalism and foreign commentators

 Some months ago, my fellow LAKBIMAnEWS contributor, Dayan Jayatilleka, was kind enough to mention my humble efforts in what he called “the prestigious Le Monde diplomatique”.
-In a series of short articles, I have tried to convey to the western world the complexity of what is actually happening in our country.
+In a series of short articles, I tried to convey to the western world the complexity of what was actually happening in our country.
 Most people who commented on these pieces described them as “professional” and “unbiased”, although an article caused one reader to call me a government lackey and another to call me a regurgitator of terrorist propaganda.
 I received an e-mail addressing me as “you crazed Irish monkey, you IRA fugitive.
 You should be in a zoo or an asylum”.

 She wrote to me: “It will be rather a statement of the obvious for you, but it is a good way to get the wider world interested in the country and its complex politics.”

 My response was that it was unhelpful to get the wider world interested if the wider world gets interested in a distorted picture.
 Her response was : “I think, for what it’s worth, that the West knows very little about Sri Lanka, particularly outside of the UK. …Most ordinary people simply know that there was a long, difficult conflict.
 That’s all.
 Whereas what goes on in Iraq, Afghanistan, and particularly Israel, is widely reported on, in every detail, and closely followed.
 Every ordinary person has an opinion on those subjects, and may even feel him/herself to be an armchair expert.”

 Cédric Gouverneur wrote about Sri Lanka back in 2004: “Many observers would wager that the LTTE will evolve mid-term, influenced by the Tamil diaspora (accustomed to Western democracy after 20 years of exile) and their own pragmatic leaders, who are increasingly political and less warlike.”